 A Point in Time (PIT) count is a snapshot of those experiencing homelessness in our community.
 The data is important to identify trends and key issues related to homelessness.
 Policy makers, service providers and funders use the data to inform planning for housing related programs and services.
-The last Point in Time Count was completed in 2016 with a new count expected to be completed in 2018.
+Details about the 2018 Point in Time Count for Kelowna can be found here.

 While the Point in Time count in an important tool, it is just a snapshot of the homelessness situation at one particular time.
 While it may capture an accurate look at those who are chronic or episodically homeless, it will likely only capture a percentage of those who are transitionally homeless.
 To develop a long-term strategy and effectively plan for the future, a broader look at homelessness including those who are at risk of losing their home, needs to be considered.

 To develop a plan that will be successful at a local level, it is important to explore best practices that have been identified in other communities.
 Two emerging best practices will be at the core of Kelowna's Journey Home plan:

 Housing First is the approach of providing housing for individuals in need without barriers due to circumstances, mental health needs or addictions.
 It centers on moving people who are experiencing homelessness into housing as a first priority, and then providing wrap around supports as needed.
 The idea behind Housing First is that people are better able to improve their well-being and address individual needs such as income or sobriety if they are first housed.